RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-01-25-newsletter.md

 * [Git & GitHub through GitKraken workshop 2023-03-06 & 2023-03-07](https://rse.shef.ac.uk/training/workshop/2023-03-06-git-zero-hero)

-If a course is "sold out" please join the wait list - we regularly email people to encourage those that can no longer attend to cancel.
+If a course is "sold out" please join the wait list by signing up - we regularly email people to encourage those that can no longer attend to cancel.
+Those on the wait list get early notification when the courses are run again.

 ### Opportunities